MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 - *Cost analysis*: Perform a cost analysis to assess whether the potential savings of committing to a higher usage level outweighs the risks of not fully utilizing the commitment.

+#### Select the right prepaid plans

+Strategic usage of prepaid plans can significantly minimize costs for applicable resources.
+It allows you to effectively plan and allocate resources.
+To select the right prepaid plan, consider the following strategies:

+- *Choose an appropriate prepaid plan*: Select a prepaid plan that covers the minimum capacity that the workload requires.
+Starting with the minimum commitment gives you flexibility while you still benefit from cost savings.

+  Having a clear understanding of the workload's minimum capacity requirements before you commit to a prepaid plan minimizes risk and ensures that you optimize your savings.
+However, there are exceptions.
+A commitment that requires minimal upfront costs has a lower risk.
+The lower the commitment risk, the quicker you can commit to a prepaid plan.
+As the cost and risk of a prepaid commitment grow, you need to understand your minimum consistent usage for each component you're committing to.

+- *Increment prepaid commitments*: As the capacity of your workload grows, gradually increase your prepaid commitments.
+Start small and scale up.
+Increment scaling up based on the workload's actual usage.

+- *Renegotiate and consolidate*: Regularly renegotiate and normalize prepaid plans to align their ending time.
+This alignment allows you to consolidate them into a single line item on your bill, so it's easier to manage and optimize costs.

+- *Eliminate underutilization*: You need to evaluate and optimize prepaid contracts to ensure they deliver their full potential value.
+Regularly review and analyze your charges and usage data.
+Understand the breakdown between actual cost and amortized costs and reconcile the data to ensure accurate billing.

+    Monitor utilization.
+Keep an eye on how much you're using your prepaid plans.
+Set up alerts to tell you if you're not using all of your reserved resources.
+Check how you're using them over time and get rid of any you're not using.
+Make sure you're using the right size of virtual machines to get the most out of your plan.
+You can also adjust the sizes to fit what you've already paid for.

+    Modify the prepaid plan.
+Consider changing the scope of the reservation to share, allowing it to apply more broadly across your resources.
+It can help increase utilization and maximize savings.
+If you find underused prepaid plans, try exchanging unused quantity or canceling and refunding plans.

 ### Evaluate and commit to available discounts

 Assess and analyze the potential discounts that can be applied to a specific workload.
 This process helps you identify opportunities for cost reduction and optimize the expenditure associated with the workload.
 It also helps you allocate resources more efficiently.